 Melbourne Arts Precinct

 New galleries, new public space and a new creative hub are just the start of a once in a generation transformation for Melbourne Arts Precinct in Southbank.
 An investment of more than $200 million over the next two years to reimagine Southbank and the precinct including a brand-new icon for Melbourne – NGV Contemporary.
-More on the Melbourne Arts Precinct.
+For more information, see Melbourne Arts Precincts.

 State Library of Victoria Redevelopment

-The Geelong Performing Arts Centre will undergo a major $38.5 million redevelopment, transforming the Ryrie Street side of the centre.
-More about the GPAC redevelopment
+The Geelong Arts Centre will undergo a major $38.5 million redevelopment, transforming the Ryrie Street side of the centre.
+For more information, see Geelong Arts Centre redevelopment.

 Collingwood Arts Precinct